 Investment choices.
 A Roth IRA may provide more investment choices than are typically available in an employer's plan, although an employer's plan may also offer institutionally priced investments and/or customized plan options not available in an IRA.

 Required distributions.
 There are no required minimum distributions (RMDs) from a Roth IRA during your lifetime.
-Once you reach age 721, however, you will need to start taking distributions from a 401(k) including those contributions and earnings recordkept as Roth contributions to the plan, unless you are still working at the company.
+However, once you reach age 72,1 unless you are still working at the company, you will need to start taking distributions from a 401(k) including Roth contributions to the plan.

 Some employers offer a Roth 401(k) option and also allow participants to convert after-tax contributions into an in-plan Roth account, so check with your employer to see if it is an option.
-In some cases, it may make sense to roll over your after-tax contributions to a Roth inside your plan than outside.
+In some cases, it may make sense to roll over your after-tax contributions to a Roth inside your plan rather than outside.
+Know that the benefits of a Roth IRA listed here—including investment choices, no RMDs, and potentially greater flexibility—may not apply to your company plan's Roth 401(k) option.

 Here’s how it works

-Let's look at 2 hypothetical examples of a 401(k) rollover to a Roth IRA.
+Let's look at a hypothetical example of a 401(k) rollover to a Roth IRA.

-Now let's consider a second hypothetical example: Everything is the same except that we'll assume Andrew's plan does track source balances separately, so Andrew can withdraw just from his after-tax source balance.
-Also, let's assume that of the $800,000 in total pre-tax balances, $100,000 is earnings attributable to the after-tax contributions.
-Another way to look at it is that Andrew has made $200,000 in post-1986 after-tax contributions to the plan with $100,000 in pre-tax earnings attributable to the contributions.
+Another way to look at it is that Andrew has made $200,000 in after-tax contributions to the plan with $100,000 in pre-tax earnings attributable to the contributions.

 Instead of considering the entire account, and treating the $100,000 withdrawal as 80% pre-tax and 20% after-tax, Andrew would make a withdrawal from the after-tax source balance only, and that would be 66.6% after-tax and 33.3% pre-tax.
 This is because the after-tax source balance is composed of $200,000 in after-tax contributions and $100,000 in earnings, for a total of $300,000, so the $200,000 in after-tax contributions represents two-thirds of the total and the earnings represent the remaining one-third.